Dementris/Course-work-e-Healthcare/README.md

 4. Update the database connection properties in the `application.properties` file to match your PostgreSQL configuration.

+5. Install and set up [MailDev](https://github.com/maildev/maildev) for email testing during development.
+MailDev is a dummy SMTP server that allows you to catch and view emails sent by the application.
+You can follow the installation instructions provided in the MailDev repository.

-5. Build the project using Maven.
+6. Build the project using Maven.

-6. Run the application and access it in your web browser by navigating to `http://localhost:8080`.
+7. Run the application and access it in your web browser by navigating to `http://localhost:8080`.

 ## License